jnozzi/cocoadev.com/markdown/ShouldClassClusterPlaceholderBeASubClass.md

 BTW, I followed your link http://www.livejournal.com/community/ood/ and found that interesting sentence: *This is useful because the allocation class method returns an instance of a temporary class which knows how to do nothing except for receive these initialization methods which, in turn, cause it to return yet a different object (traditionally, another sub-class of the parent)*.
 I found the comment in the parenthesis interesting: I realized that the returned object does not even have to belong to a subclass!
 I don't know why you would not want that, but knowing it broadens one's way of thinking its program design...

---General/CharlesParnot
+--CharlesParnot

 ----

 I have, sucessfully, implemented a class-cluster without the intermediate class.
-The *public superclass* took care of selecting a concrete subclass, making my implementation more like the General/AbstractFactoryDesignPattern.
+The *public superclass* took care of selecting a concrete subclass, making my implementation more like the AbstractFactoryDesignPattern.

---General/TheoHultberg
+--TheoHultberg

 ----

-Thanks for the input, General/TheoHultberg...
+Thanks for the input, TheoHultberg...
 I am glad my question was relevant and that somebody actually did not use a placeholder class!
-Did you have any instance variable in your superclass, and what do you think of the allocation problem? --General/CharlesParnot
+Did you have any instance variable in your superclass, and what do you think of the allocation problem? --CharlesParnot

 ----